 Due to the global nature of our operations, we are subject to risks associated with transactions that are denominated in currencies other than the United States dollar, as well as the effects of translating amounts denominated in foreign currencies to United States dollars as a normal part of the reporting process.
 The objective of our foreign currency risk management activities is to reduce foreign currency risk in the consolidated financial statements.
 In order to manage foreign currency risks, we may make limited use of foreign currency forward contracts and other foreign currency related derivative instruments.
-Although we cannot eliminate all aspects of our foreign currency risk, we believe that our strategy, which may include the use of derivative instruments, can reduce the impacts of foreign currency related issues on our consolidated financial statements.
-The following is a description of our use of foreign currency derivative instruments.
+However, we did not utilize any foreign currency forward or related derivative contracts during fiscal 2013, fiscal 2012, or fiscal 2011.